anindyahepth/BatchNorm_in_Transformers_CV/README.md

 We call this a ViTBN (Vision Transformer with BatchNorm).

-Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN is about 3-4 times faster compared to the vanilla ViT per epoch both during training and validation.
+Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN is about 3 times faster compared to the standard ViT per epoch both during training phase and about 5 times faster during the testing phase.
 In addition, the former reaches the highest accuracy after training for a far fewer number of epochs.
+The relevant graphs are attached and explained below.

 Finally, we train ViTBN on the MNIST data for 100 epochs and use the trained model to build a Flask-based app for recognizing handwritten digits.
 The webapp can be found